nvlgzr/notion2svelte/DonenessTracker.md

 ## 🐞 Known Bugs

+- Image captions with "richtext" annotations get clobbered by Svelte without @html.
+  -I want to fix this "securely" but don't think that's likely without more effort than I'm willing to put in right now This suggests that I"ll be making notion2svelte quite insecure by default, which means the README will need a massive opening Caveat.
 - Child pages render as lame text label
 - Soft carriage returns get stripped from final HTML
 - the npm\_\* variables on the buttons have been rendering `undefined` for awhile now.
 Scrap or fix.